Wriki-tmsl/Java/README.md

 # Java

-This Repository is for beginners like my self to learn Java programming from the very basics.
+This Repository is for beginners like myself to learn Java programming from the very basics and scale up to the advanced topics.